kagenocookie/ReachForGodot/README.md

 - Monster Hunter Rise (untested)
 - Street Fighter 6 (untested)
 - Monster Hunter Wilds (untested)

-For the open world games: The scene structure is a mess thanks to how it's structured, slow and tedious to edit, but functional; could be improved with future game-specific tooling additions once the common core functionality is stabilized.

 \* Many of the terrain meshes use MPLY format meshes which are currently unsupported by RE Mesh Editor and will therefore be loaded as placeholders